-- That a vogetative emergency exists that would result in a significant risk to the health of humans, the environment, or animals; - B. That the strict application of the provisions of this title would result in practical difficulties or unnecessary hardship.
-Financial difficulty is not considered a hardship. - C. The application of herbicide will not occur within three-hundred (300) linear feet of a tributary, crock, stream, river, lake, or drainage ditch; - D. That the granting of the waiver for restricted herbicide use will not result in material damage to other properties in the vicinity, nor be detrimental to the public health, safety or welfare. - E. Granting of a waiver for restriped herbicide application shall be terminated on a date certain and shall not be continuous.
+A. That a vegetative emergency exists that would result in a significant risk to the health of humans, the environment, or animals;

+- B. That the strict application of the provisions of this title would result in practical difficulties or unnecessary hardship.
+Financial difficulty is not considered a hardship; - C. The application of herbicide will not occur within three-hundred (300) linear feet of a tributary, creek, stream, river, lake, or drainage ditch; - D. That the granting of the waiver for restricted herbicide use will not result in material damage to other properties in the vicinity, nor be detrimental to the public health, safety or welfare. - E. Granting of a waiver for restriped herbicide application shall be terminated on a date certain and shall not be continuous.

-Persons granted a waiver for application of a restricted herbicide must post a written notice readable and visible from the public right-of-way at the point closest to the area of application, providing information specified in Administration Regularions including the type of chemical being applied, the volume, the dates of application, and description of the application sites.
+Persons granted a waiver for application of a restricted herbicide must post a written notice readable and visible from the public right-of-way at the point closest to the area of application, providing information specified in Administration Regulations.
 The property owner or tenant shall maintain the notice beginning at least one (1) day in advance of application and for at least two (2) days following application.